lsrcz/test-deflaker/README.md

 conf.RoutesTest.testReverseRoutingWithArrayAndQueryParameters
 ```

 Compared to the old data, DeFlaker detected less flaky tests in the new data.
-And notice that 4 tests are no longer detected.
+And notice that 4 tests(`example.*`, `controllers.ApplicationControllerFluentLeniumTest.testThatHomepageWorks`) are no longer detected.
 ```bash
 $ grep 'FLAKY' logs-old/failed-* | grep -E "FluentLenium|example" | wc
      69    1064   14452
 ```
+There are 69 such tests in the old data, so it shouldn't be random.
+With these 69 tests, DeFlaker's results on the two data sets should not be that different.

 If only consider the new test failures, here is the result:
 ```bash